Emu7/hello-world/README.md

 # hello-world
 To get acquainted with Github

-Now let's personlaize that.
+Now let's personalize that.
 I'm Emu7.